luiscoco/Java_17-new-features-samples/README.md

 https://openjdk.org/jeps/382

+JEP 382 represents a significant step forward for Java applications on macOS, providing a more efficient and future-proof rendering pipeline that leverages the latest graphics technology offered by Apple

+This update is part of the ongoing efforts to keep Java a versatile and high-performance platform across different operating systems and hardware configurations

 **Java 17 language specification: https://docs.oracle.com/javase/specs/jls/se17/html/index.html**

 While the **New macOS Rendering Pipeline (JEP 382) in Java 17** is more about the underlying rendering mechanism that Java uses on macOS rather than a feature that developers interact with directly, I provide you